canonical/craft-actions/charmcraft/setup/README.md

 ### Inputs

-All inputs and their defaults.
+The action can be catered to your project with the following inputs.
+Where applicable, inputs are listed with their default values.

 ```yaml
 - name: Set up Charmcraft